Discrimination in the Venture Capital Industry: Evidence from Field Experiments: Experiment B's Design and Results

-\textbf{\emph{Manipulating Access to Information.}} ---The randomization of startups' characteristics (i.e., founders' gender, race, educational background, and project's advantage) is implemented in the following two stages.
-For the first stage, before the investor opens the pitch email, she will see the randomly assigned email sender's name indicating the sender’s gender and race,\footnote{Although large companies may ask the secretary or investor relationship manager to contact investors, for early-stage startups, it is usually the startup's founding team members themselves who contact investors in order to show their sincerity.} and also the randomly generated email subject line indicating whether the startup has a well-educated founding team and a project with an impressive advantage.
-For the second stage, after the investor opens the pitch email, she will decide how much attention to spend reading this pitch email.
-In each email's contents, the co-founder’s name occurs multiple times (including in the introduction paragraph, email addresses, the email signature, and email senders' names) to make the gender and race information more salient.
+\textbf{\textit{Pitch Email Design and Website Construction}} --- The pitch emails, covering various startup ideas written for this experiment, follow the template and structure provided by \cite{gornall_gender_2020} and ``good pitch email template" examples posted on Quora.
+The startup ideas are provided by my research team members, who are usually young startup founders or members of startup-related clubs at Columbia University and other Ivy League colleges.
+We only choose valid startup ideas with relatively good coverage of key industries after discussions with practitioners.
+Wix, a commercial website builder, is used to make the related startup websites which are in the under-construction stage.
+A pitch email example is provided in Online Appendix Figure \ref{cor:pitchemail}, and a website example is provided in Online Appendix Figure \ref{cor:website}. \textbf{\textit{Manipulating Access to Information}} --- The randomization of startups' characteristics is implemented in the following two stages.
+In the first stage, before investors open the pitch email, they will see the randomly assigned email sender's name, indicating the sender’s gender and race, and also the randomly generated email subject line, indicating whether the startup has a well-educated founding team and a project with an impressive advantage.\footnote{Although large companies may ask a secretary or investor relationship manager to contact investors, for early-stage startups, it is usually the startup's founding team members themselves who contact investors in order to show their sincerity.} In the second stage, after investors open the pitch email, they will decide how much attention to devote to reading the pitch email.
+In each email's contents, the co-founder’s name occurs multiple times (including in the introductory paragraph, email addresses, the email signature, and email senders' names) to make the gender and race information more salient.
 If the email's subject line mentions an Ivy League educational background or project advantages, there are extra sentences inserted to emphasize this information again in the email's contents while keeping the rest of the contents the same.
-After reading the email's content, the investor can decide whether to reply or forward the email to other related investors who are potentially also interested in the same pitch email.
+After reading the email's contents, investors can decide whether to reply or forward the email to other related investors who may potentially also be interested in the same pitch email.
+All the technical details about sending a large number of emails and the preparation work involved are provided in Online Appendix \ref{sec:appendix_cor}. \textbf{\textit{Email Behavior Measurements}} --- I track the following email behavior measurements: the email opening status and the corresponding time stamp, the email staying time measured in seconds, the sentiment of email replies analyzed through LIWC, the click rate of the inserted startup websites, the response rate, and contents of replies.\footnote{LIWC (Linguistic Inquiry and Word Count) is a text analysis program used for sentiment analysis.} Despite these rich behavior measurements, only email opening rate and email staying time generate enough statistical power to analyze investors' responses.
+All the other traditionally used behavior measurements do not survive in this recession period when the ``low-response-rate" problem is very severe.
+The detailed mechanisms of recording different email behaviors and whether such behavior measurements are used in previous literature are described in Online Appendix \ref{sec:appendix_cor} Table \ref{cor:tracebehavior}.
+A flow chart of Experiment B is provided in Figure \ref{fig:ct_flow_chart}.